happy-landlord/LCodePracticeToolkitPy/tool/prompt_generate_lc_problem.md

 1. The original problem statement with all details (description, constraints, examples);
 2. A Python v3.13.2 code template with the class Solution and method signature (empty function body);
-3. At least 5 test cases in the structured format showed below;
+3. At least 6 test cases (any numeric values have been carefully verified to ensure accuracy & at least 3 of these test cases are edge cases) in the structured format showed below;

 ## Example Output Format